joelberkeley/words/languages.md

 ### [Idris](https://www.idris-lang.org/)

+Idris is a purely functional language with:

+ * dependent types, where types can depend on values, such as encoding the length of a list in its type
+ * quantitative types, where you can specify how many of a value exist at runtime.
+This can be used to erase values at runtime, or ensure only one reference exists to a unique physical entity
+ * theorem proving, which allows one to guarantee certain properties of runtime values at compile time, such as an integer being within some bounds

-Idris is a purely functional language with dependent types and theorem proving.
-It shares these attributes with Agda, but is [designed for](http://docs.idris-lang.org/en/latest/faq/faq.html#what-are-the-differences-between-agda-and-idris) general purpose programming.
+Idris shares dependent types and theorem proving with Agda, but is [designed for](http://docs.idris-lang.org/en/latest/faq/faq.html#what-are-the-differences-between-agda-and-idris) general purpose programming.
 It is inspired by Haskell, and uses much of the same syntax, but is written in C. As of 2021, Idris isn't ready for production deployment.

 ### [Rust](https://www.rust-lang.org/)

 Rust gives the performance and memory profile of C, while guaranteeing memory and thread safety.
 It achieves this with an ownership memory model and its type system.
 It is often spoken of as having a steep learning curve, but I don't think this opinion is always justified.
-It simply enforces the rules you _should_ learn in languages like C, but often don't.
+It simply enforces the rules you _should_ learn in languages like C, but might not.
 Moreover, there are a number of ways of explicitly trading performance or safety for syntactic and conceptual simplicity.

 Beyond the features of the language itself, Rust boasts an intuitive and reliable package manager, Cargo, as well as some of the [best learning resources](https://www.rust-lang.org/learn) around, such as [_the book_](https://doc.rust-lang.org/book/).
 I personally learnt Rust using a different book, [_Programming Rust_](http://shop.oreilly.com/product/0636920040385.do) by Blandy and Orendorff, which I consider the best programming book I've read.